comphilip/koreader-wiki/install/Installation-on-Kobo-devices.md

 On current devices, the fact that KFMon is hardware-agnostic will be a plus, as KSM is currently in maintenance mode, and as such doesn't support newer devices.

 Remember that launchers (i.e., KFMon/KSM/fmon) are mutually exclusive, and while nothing really bad will happen if you mix a few of them together, it can lead to puzzling results.
 By design, between fmon and KFMon, only the one installed *last* will take, while KSM will always take precedence over everything else.

+## What about manual updates?

+No matter your original installation method, whenever you want to update KOReader, it should be sufficient to update your existing `koreader` folder with the content of that same folder from the new release.

+We highly recommend that you stick with the in-app update mechanism, though ;).